ahuber33/PALLAS_Collimateurs_Simulation/README.md

 - If you want to have statistics without the visualization, use this command :
 ```
-./PALLAS_CollSim [name of ROOT file] [number of events generated] [name of macro]
+./PALLAS_CollSim [name of ROOT file] [number of events generated] [number of threads] [name of macro]

 ```
+For example, with the "PALLAS_phasespace_qm(1411)_preCollimateur.txt" file, there is 106435 lines so 106435 events to generated with some macroparticles associated.
+According to the number of threads used, the simulation will create a ROOT file for each thread and at the end of the simulation.
+All ROOT files will be merged together with a name correspoding to the name given in [name of ROOT file].
+The temporary ROOT files will be removed after the merge.

-Personnaly, I used the vrml.mac but you can create another one.
+Concernign the macro, personnaly I used the vrml.mac but you can create another one.
 Just to remember that you need to write the name of your macro when you launch the simulation.

 - In your macro, you need to specifiy some informations for the Messenger used :
 ```